jlevy/og-equity-compensation/README.md

   typically quite different and their incentives [sometimes](http://siliconhillslawyer.com/2017/10/13/common-stock-v-preferred-stock/) [diverge](http://siliconhillslawyer.com/2018/02/07/board-works-common-stock/).
-- 🚧 What are good resources to mention that describe conversion of preferred to common stock?
+- 🚧 What are good resources to mention that describe conversion of preferred stock to common stock?

 🔹 For the **purposes of an employee who holds common stock**, the most important thing to understand about preferences is that they’re not likely to matter if a company does well